open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumenting.md

 weight: 40
 ---

-In order to make a system observable, it must be **instrumented**: That is, the code must emit [traces](/docs/concepts/observability-primer/#distributed-traces), [metrics](/docs/concepts/observability-primer/#reliability--metrics), and [logs](/docs/concepts/observability-primer/#logs).
+In order to make a system observable, it must be **instrumented**: That is, code from the system's components must emit [traces](/docs/concepts/observability-primer/#distributed-traces), [metrics](/docs/concepts/observability-primer/#reliability--metrics), and [logs](/docs/concepts/observability-primer/#logs).